Skip to main content

 set-api-key

-Update the Velatir API key.
-The host is restarted automatically so the new key takes effect immediately.
-Requires administrator rights.
+Update the Velatir ingest key.
+Velatir restarts so the new key takes effect immediately; pass --no-restart to skip the restart.

 velatir set-api-key --key vltr_your_api_key_here